MicrosoftDocs/visualstudio-docs/docs/workflow-designer/trycatch-activity-designer.md

 ---
 title: Workflow Designer - TryCatch Activity Designer
-description: Learn about the TryCatch activity and how you can use the TryCatch activity designer is used to create and configure a TryCatch activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn about the TryCatch activity and how you can use the TryCatch activity designer to create and configure a TryCatch activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference